Fresh home roasted coffee from around the world awaits you each morning along with a thick slice of my freshly baked artisan bread.

 If you are arriving from outside the US and you need to arrange for a sim card for you mobile phone I can arrange that.
 If you need electric power adapters we can get those as well.

 Once you book your room I will send you links to useful local information.
 If you would like to discuss special transportation needs then please feel free to ask.
 If you are coming from outside the US and want to get a sim card for your phone I can help you with that once you arrive.

 This is absolutely a comfortable, professional, and safe place for both men and women.

 Coffee Fresh Roasted for Spring 2014

 NOTE: coffee is roasted and kept fresh.
 At any time there usually only two coffees available.
 One light roast and one dark roast.
-These are alternated daily as the morning coffee.
+These are alternated daily and often blended to create interesting flavors.

 We are just finishing up the coffees roasted for the winter.
 I don't roast in winter, too cold out.
 I will post the current selection once the weather warms and I start roasting again.

 You can feel free to use almost anything here.
 Feel free to cook in the kitchen and store food in the refrigerator.
 The local farmer's market runs June through November where you can buy the freshest of local produce and many other products.
 If you have a lot of luggage and are here long enough I can store things out of the way in the attic.